 Learn to Explore Without an Agenda

-First, it minimizes your anxiety over the process.
+First, it minimizes your anxiety over what is going on.
 Many people worry about doing it right.
 If you are engaging in the process to the best of your ability, that’s doing it right.
 It doesn’t need to be perfect.

-The most significant eureka occurrences come when you learn to explore without an agenda.
-Anxiety over reaching a preconceived experience will keep you from finding it.
+“The most significant eureka occurrences come when you learn to explore without an agenda.
+Anxiety overreaching a preconceived experience will keep you from finding it.
 So, allow your practice to be easy and without expectation.
-Then, you will be more likely to have an authentic experience. — Guru Tua
+Then, you will be more likely to have an authentic experience.” — Guru Tua

 Expecting the Unexpected

 Practicing without expectations doesn’t mean you shouldn’t have goals.
 Everyone should have plans for their spiritual path.
 For example, developing a well-rounded practice is a goal we hope everyone will adopt.
 Perhaps the Enneagram Personality Profile is something you want to learn.
 So, a goal would be to read books by three different authors on the subject by the end of the year.